 In addition, the IRB provides teaching and training programs for graduate students from Swiss and foreign Universities.

-BELLINZONA and BASEL (Switzerland) – A Swiss team of researchers from the Institute for Research in Biomedicine, affiliated to the Università della Svizzera italiana,...
+A collaborative project between the Institute for Research in Biomedicine (IRB) affiliated to the Università della Svizzera italiana (USI), the Institute for Protein...
 Read more